3 Data-Forward Strategies Risk Managers Can Use to Engage with the C-Suite

 However, communicating the value of risk management to the C-suite is not always an easy task.
 CEOs and CFOs might believe that their risk departments are only there to purchase insurance policies or manage any claims that occur.
 They often overlook the other tasks risk managers do for their organization, such as creating incident response plans, reducing the number of repeat losses a company faces per year, and preparing the business for emerging exposures — all of which are important to the success of a company.

-Risk professionals can help executives see the value they bring to the company by using data to share how their efforts have helped the company save money, analyze what risk investments would have the most impact, and draw attention to any emerging trends.
+Risk professionals can help executives see the value risk management brings to the company by using data to share how their efforts have helped the company save money, analyze what risk investments would have the most impact, and draw attention to any emerging trends.

-Here are three data-forward strategies risk managers can use to engage with CFOs and other executives:
+Here are three data-forward strategies risk managers can use to increase C-suite engagement:

 1. Use Data to Share Success From Last Year.